digst/cloud/design.md

 [DMI intro]

 The purpose of Statens IT (SIT, eng.
-[Danish Agency for Governmental IT Services](https://statens-it.dk/english/)) is to provide better, safer, and more cost-efficient it operation and service to the Danish Government.
+[Danish Agency for Governmental IT Services](https://statens-it.dk/english/)) is to provide the Danish Governement better, safer, and more cost-efficient it operation and service to the Danish Government.
 SIT has focus on accessibility, stability, efficiency and information security in four main areas of operation: personal computers for state employees, it infrastructure, standardisation of generic administrative it and standarised vendor contracts.
-Currently SIT services 12 of 19 ministeries with around 17.000 employees at 250 physical locations, and is scheduled to expand to more ministeries for a total of 35.000 employes.
-Ministery of Defense, The Police and The Tax Authorities will then be the only areas with seperate it operations.
+Currently SIT services 12 of 19 ministeries totalling 17.000 employees at 250 physical locations, and is scheduled to expand to more ministeries for a total of 35.000 employes.
+At this point, The Ministery of Defense, The Police and The Tax Authorities will then be the only areas with seperate it operations.

 Digitaliseringsstyrelsen (DIGST, eng.
 [Agency for Digitisation](https://en.digst.dk/)) was established in 2011 with joint public funding.
-Its purpose is to create and implement initiatives and policy regarding the digitalisation of the public sector.
+Its purpose is to create and implement initiatives and policies regarding the digitalisation of the public sector.
 DIGST supports public sector efficency by providing digital services to citizens, businesses and government organisations.
-DIGST implements joint public projects and is host for The Danish Council for IT projects and the government it project model.
+DIGST implements joint public projects and is hosts for The Danish Council for IT projects and the government it project model.

 DIGST and SIT are both part of the Ministery of Finance and employes about 250 people each.

 The Digital Strategy 2016-2020 is a joint public strategy for all levels of governement: state, regional and local.
-Among the many initiatives in strategy to be supported by this architecture are *8.1 Good data and efficient data sharing* and *8.2 Robust operation of the common infrastructure*.
-During the realisation of the Digital Strategy it has become evident that public authorities on all level of government is struggeling with **time-to-market for new applications and integrations** that does not match the ambitions of integrated public service delivery, the ever-changing political and regulatory landscape and the  technological development in general.
+Among the many initiatives in the strategy to be supported by this architecture are *8.1 Good data and efficient data sharing* and *8.2 Robust operation of the common infrastructure*.
+During the realisation of the Digital Strategy it has become evident that public authorities on all levels of government struggle with a **time-to-market for new applications and integrations** that does not match the ambitions of integrated public service delivery, the ever-changing political and regulatory landscape and the  technological development in general.

 Integrated in the The Digital Strategy is a joint public architecture framework (FDA, da.
 Fællesoffentlig Digital Arkitektur).
-Within the framework a number of reference architectures has been approved, especially *sharing of data and documents* is relevant for this project.
-The GovCloud concept is an implementation of the *shared data and application platform*-pattern.
+Within the framework a number of reference architectures has been approved, especially the reference architecture for *sharing of data and documents* is relevant for this project.
+The GovCloud concept is an implementation of the pattern *shared data and application platform*.

 ## First Applications
-Paramount to establishment a GovCloud is the succesfull support of an intial large scale strategic project to proof that the architecture provides an attractive solution.
+Paramount to the establishment of a Government Cloud is the succesfull support of an intial large scale strategic project to prove the attractivness of the architecture.

-It has been a focus of the proof of concept to create shared experiences across different organisations, and this focus is continued in the initial version of the GovCloud.
-DMIs is an experienced application developer and service provider , and has been operational throughout all aspects of this design.
-DIGST has much experiences with policy development and SIT has establish it-operations, but both lag experiences with agile application developement.
+It has been the focus of a proof of concept to create common experiences across different organisations, and this focus is continued in the initial version of the GovCloud.
+DMIs is an experienced application developer and service provider, and has supporting throughout all aspects of this design.
+DIGST has much experiences with policy development, whereas SIT has established mature it operations, but neither have experiences with agile application developement.
 Hence DIGST has choosen to also take the role of application developer in a smaller project and SIT will use the platform to build its own platform services.

 As drivers for the initial version of GovCloud, the following applications has been choosen:

 *DMI Data.* Meteorological and climate data are distributed widely today.
-As a consequence of the EU directive of Public Sector Information DMI is required to share a number of data sets free-of-charge to a potential very large group of new data consumers.
+As a consequence of the EU directive of Public Sector Information DMI is required to share a number of data sets free-of-charge to a potentially very large group of new data consumers.
 DMI sees a potential of seperating the generic operational aspects of data sharing from the knowledge and support of the specific data they produce.

-In the future data sharing to both private consumers and other government organisations are expected to be done on the same infrastructure, whereas highly critical sharing will still be done in seperate channels e.g. crisis management and defense.
+In the future data sharing to both private consumers and other government organisations are expected to be done on the same infrastructure, whereas highly critical sharing e.g. crisis management and defense, will continue in seperate channels.

-Experiences from countries with free-of-charge meterological data, has shown the need for a way to contact data consumers, in the case of erroneous data from failing sensor etc.
+Experiences from countries with free-of-charge meterological data, have shown the need for a way to contact data consumers in the case of erroneous data from failing sensors etc.

 *PubOrg.*
 [Describe data to be shared, volume and latency]